danihEnerex/Enerex-Integration-Test/README.md

    Name = "TestUser2", Email = "testUser2@gmail.com", Password = "800008" <br>
    Name = "TestUser3", Email = "testUser3@gmail.com", Password = "200002" <br>

-2. Once token is obtained this should be used for the communication with each one of the CRUD endpoints in the api allowing:
+2. Once token is obtained this should be used for the communication with each one of the CRUD endpoints in the api allowing: <br>
-   2.1 Display students information on a grid.
+   2.1 Display students information on a grid. <br>
-   2.2 Students grid should allow deletion and update actions for each student.
+   2.2 Students grid should allow deletion and update actions for each student. <br>
-   2.3 Create a view that allows the user to insert new students.
+   2.3 Create a view that allows the user to insert new students. <br>

 # Additional Information